Sicilica/godot-pixelorama-importer/addons/sicilica.import.pixelorama/README.md

 ## Installation

-Add the addon folder from this repo to your project, then enable the plugin in Project Settings > Plugins.
+Add the addon folder from this repo to your project, then enable the plugin in Project Settings.